unbxd/search-JS-library/docs/configurations/urlConfig.md

 {: .d-inline-block }

 1. `addToUrl`: Boolean config which when turned on enables user to display all the selected facets in the url .
 Turn it off when facets are not to be displayed in the url.
-2. `algo`: Option for user to switch between different customization modes / algos provided eg : DEFAULT , KEY_VALUE_REPLACER , HASH .
+2. `algo`: Option for user to switch between different customization modes / algos provided eg : DEFAULT , KEY_VALUE_REPLACER .
 Different type of algo provides different kind of customization for the facets string in  the url.
 3. `multiValueSeparator`: String option to provide a character that will separate the multiple values selected for a facet in the url.
 This config is applicable only when `algo: "KEY_VALUE_REPLACER"`.
 4. `keyReplacer`: Using this config user can replace the facet actual names with some custom names in the url which are more readable.For eg : colour_uFilter which is the actual name of the filter can be replaced with color instead which is more readable .
 5. `valueReplacer`: Using this config user can replacer the facet actual values with some custom values in the url .